kvermaat/dutch-supermarket-deals/README.md

 Dutch Supermarket Deals lets you create a shared watchlist of supermarket products and automatically shows matching current offers from selected Dutch supermarkets.

+## 👋 About this project

+I'm not a software developer.
+This project started as a personal idea for my own Home Assistant setup and grew into something I thought could be useful to other people as well.

+ChatGPT helped me turn the idea into a working Home Assistant integration, understand the code, troubleshoot problems, and prepare the project for sharing with the community.

+I'm continuing to learn as I work on the project, so feedback, bug reports and contributions are very welcome.

 ## ✨ Features

 - Search current Dutch supermarket deals